 The younger students are when these skills are taught, the better it is for them.
 This is because soft skills improve graduation rates, grades, and behavior.
 However, late is certainly better than never when it comes to learning soft skills.

 Why Are Soft Skills Important?

 A large percentage of the population finish their formal schooling with inadequate soft skills which hinders their ability to achieve their potential.
-Employees who haven’t mastered soft skills are more likely to engage in conflict at work including being uncivil and workplace bullying.
-They are also more likely to experience personal drama that interferes with their ability to be fully present each day.
+Employees who haven’t mastered soft skills are more likely to engage in conflict at work, including being uncivil and engaging in workplace bullying.
+They are also more likely to experience the personal drama that interferes with their ability to be fully present each day.

 I know a lot of successful people whose families were poor when they were children.
 All of them have great social and emotional learning skills.
 Research shows this idea might be on the right track.
 When compared to control groups, students who learn soft skills experience improved outcomes.
 Sadly, soft skills are not taught in most schools; even fewer colleges teach these critical skills.

-What can we do about this?
-In a tight labor market, awareness that increasing an employee’s soft skills can transform a mediocre employee into a rising star is valuable information.
-These skills not only transform individuals, they can transform teams into cohesive groups with far less discord than teams that lack social and emotional skills experience.
+In a tight labor market, an awareness that increasing an employee’s soft skills can transform a mediocre employee into a rising star is valuable information.
+These skills not only transform individuals, but they can also transform teams into cohesive groups with far less discord than teams that lack social and emotional skills experience.
 Given the cost of hiring and firing, even in a good labor market, teaching your employees skills that increase their value to the organization has merits.

 How many times have you had to fire someone because they lacked social skills versus technical skills?

 When teams learn social skills as a group, it can work miracles for team loyalty and cohesion.